Skip to main content

 Toolchains

-To enhance source code portability, the builds are repeatedly conducted using various toolchains, including multiple versions of the same toolchain.
+To enhance source code portability, the builds are repeatedly conducted utilising various toolchains, including multiple versions of the same toolchain.

 • gcc (native)